dimraven/prototype/README.md

 Here is an example of Lua:

+    require "class"

     -- We begin by create a player instance and move it to position x,y {10,10}
     local player = Player()
     player:moveToPos({10, 10})

-    -- Extend the Player and copy it's exposed methods to a new class AIPlayer = class(Player, function(self)
+    -- Extend the Player class, copy it's exposed methods and extend the methods we want -- to achieve the result wew ant.
+    AIPlayer = class(Player, function(self)
+        -- This must be done to associate this object's "self" reference with the -- newely created player instance.
+The value is set to self._instance.
         Player.init(self)
     end)

-    -- Extend a method we know is invoked from C++. function AIPlayer:onUpdateTick()
+    function AIPlayer:onUpdateTick()
         local enemies = self:findEnemiesAroundMe()
         if enemies then